Payum/Payum/docs/the-architecture.md

 }
 ```

 Listing the class in `handlers()` is the whole mapping — Payum reads which handler interface it implements and takes the command from that signature.
-There is no `supports()`, and no array to keep in sync.

 _**Link**:_ [_Commands_](gateways/commands.md) _and_ [_Handlers_](gateways/handlers.md)_._

-### Results instead of thrown replies
+### Results

 A handler returns.
 Control flow lives in `$result->next`, which describes *intent* — never an HTTP response — so a bridge turns it into one and a JSON API can serialise it straight to a mobile client.